semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 - You are aware of **permissions** that Semgrep needs to provide certain functions.
 - You have **access** to the resources needed to carry out the deployment.

-:::tip
-Check out [How to introduce Semgrep to your organization](https://blog.trailofbits.com/2024/01/12/how-to-introduce-semgrep-to-your-organization/) from Trail of Bits for tips on how to evaluate and deploy Semgrep for your org.
+:::info
+Ensure that your infrastructure meets all the [<i class="fa-regular fa-file-lines"></i> Prerequisites](/getting-started/prerequisites) to run Semgrep.
 :::

-Ensure that your deployment meets all the [<i class="fa-regular fa-file-lines"></i> Prerequisites](/getting-started/prerequisites) for Semgrep.

 ## Stakeholders and deployment team